 Sound-proof Gypsum Boards

 Gypsum boards generally universally provide some measure of soundproofing, but sound-proof drywall specialises in virtually complete sound absorption inside the room.
-This type of gypsum board is denser and more difficult to cut than conventional boards because it is made of laminated layers of wood fibres, polymers, and gypsum.
+This type of board is denser and more difficult to cut than conventional boards because it is made of laminated layers of wood fibres, polymers, and gypsum.
 Its strong soundproofing qualities make it perfect for music or entertainment spaces where loud noises need to be adequately muffled.

 Disadvantages of Gypsum board as a false ceiling material